-To date, we have conducted multiple Phase 1 and Phase 2 clinical trials of our Technosphere Insulin System in Europe and the United States, which have involved more than 800 individuals and over 60,000 patient-days of home use.
 In a Phase 2 clinical trial conducted in the United States, the use of Technosphere Insulin at mealtimes significantly lowered blood glucose levels in patients with type 2 diabetes who previously were experiencing inadequate control of their disease.
-Even in patients with only mildly elevated blood glucose levels, we observed in this study that the typical risks of frequent or severe hypoglycemia generally associated with insulin therapy appear not to be associated with Technosphere Insulin, suggesting that our therapy may have a significant safety advantage over other currently available insulin therapies.
+Even in patients with only mildly elevated blood glucose levels, we observed in this study that the typical risks of frequent or severe hypoglycemia generally associated with insulin therapy appear not to be associated with Technosphere Insulin, suggesting that our therapy may have a potential safety advantage over other currently available insulin therapies.
 In a European Phase 2 dosage-tolerance study, Technosphere Insulin was observed to improve glycemic control in a dose-dependent manner as measured by decreases in HbA1c levels and by reductions in glucose excursions following a meal.
 In addition, there was no indication of a negative effect on pulmonary function and no weight gain at any dose of Technosphere Insulin over 12 weeks of treatment.

-Currently, we are enrolling patients in three pivotal Phase 3 clinical trials, including a two-year pulmonary safety study that will compare the pulmonary function of patients with type 1 or type 2 diabetes randomized to either Technosphere Insulin or standard diabetes care.
-Based on our discussions with the FDA, we plan to accumulate two years of controlled safety data from patients with type 1 diabetes as well as patients with type 2 diabetes before we file a new drug application for the Technosphere Insulin System.
+Currently, we are enrolling patients in four major Phase 3 clinical trials, including a two-year pulmonary safety study that will compare the pulmonary function of patients with type 1 or type 2 diabetes randomized to either Technosphere Insulin or standard diabetes care.
+Based on our discussions with the Food and Drug Administration (the "FDA"), we plan to accumulate two years of controlled safety data from patients with type 1 diabetes as well as patients with type 2 diabetes before we file a new drug application for the Technosphere Insulin System.
 We anticipate that our entire clinical trial program will involve more than 3,200 patients.
 Larger populations and longer durations of exposure may be necessary depending on the safety profile of our product.

 Our Technosphere Insulin System utilizes our proprietary Technosphere formulation technology, which is based on a class of organic molecules that are designed to self-assemble into small particles onto which drug molecules can be loaded.
 We are also developing additional Technosphere-based products for the delivery of other drugs.
-We plan to initiate Phase 1 clinical trials of our therapeutic cancer vaccine by the end of 2006.
+We plan to initiate Phase 1 clinical trials of a therapeutic cancer vaccine by the end of 2006.

 We are a development stage enterprise and have incurred significant losses since our inception in 1991.
-As of March 31, 2006, we have incurred a cumulative net loss of \$600.9 million.
+As of June 30, 2006, we have incurred a cumulative net loss of \$655.6 million.
 To date, we have not generated any product revenues and have funded our operations primarily through the sale of equity securities.